Students leading within

-At our 5-8 Campus two captains and a student leadership team consisting of a minimum of 20 students representing each year level are elected each semester.
+At our 5-8 Campus two captains and a student leadership team representing each year level are elected each semester.
 Captains and leaders are responsible for hosting the weekly assembly, meeting and greeting visitors , discussing and solving campus based issues and speaking at various events.
-They are also provided with opportunities to participate and attend leadership camps and our Community Awareness Program.
+They are also provided with opportunities to participate and attend leadership camps.

-At our 9-12 Campus two captains, two vice captains and eight prefects are elected to form the Senior Leadership Group (SLG).
-The SLG meets weekly with the Year 12 Coordinator.￼￼￼￼ The two captains and vice captains host the Annual End of Year Awards held.
+At our 9-12 Campus two captains, two vice captains and up to eight prefects are elected to form the Senior Leadership Group (SLG).
+The SLG meets regularly with the Year 12 Coordinator to discuss student matters and events.
+The two captains and vice captains host the Annual End of Year Awards Night.

 Student Representative Council

 Students from Years 2 through to Year 12 can participate in our Student Representative Council.
 Students are encouraged to work on community fundraising and awareness raising projects (eg Shave 4 a Cure, Keep Australia Beautiful) and meet to discuss improvements that can be made to our school such as gardens, play areas, etc. At the 9 – 12 Campus these students are also responsible for organising the Year 7 – 12 College formal.

 The Moira Junior Shire Council is comprised of six students from Years 9 and 10, who come together four times a year with students from all six secondary schools within the Moira Shire, forming a Junior Council.

 Year 10 students who have opted to study the Sport and Recreation Course have the opportunity to nominate to be a Sports Leader.
 This role entails assisting our P – 4 and 5 – 8 Campus’s plus other schools with their sporting days, as well as the 7-12 sports days as a coach, umpire, team manager or other official.
 This is a great opportunity to take on a leadership role in the sporting arena.